mantissa/GeneratingImagesWithShaders/README.md

 * Randomness & Noise
 * Grids & Patterns

+# Shaders
+* Shaders are tiny programs that run on your computer’s GPU
+* Used extensively in gaming to create color, lighting, materials, special effects.
+* Some shaders can also create geometry and compute massive amounts of information
+* Shaders commonly read/write pixels (rgb values) but can process different data types.
+* Shaders are notoriously hard to learn and difficult to debug.
+* Writing shaders in the Book of Shaders Editor
+* Writing shaders in c-like language called GLSL (OpenGL Shading Language)

 # Artists Working with Shaders
 * Natalia Stuyk https://www.instagram.com/nataliastuyk/
 * Kynd https://www.instagram.com/kyndinfo/